SVRTK/MASC-multi-task-segmentation-and-classification/README.md

 Inference and testing is also supported for each network.

-For segmentation, testing includes saving the .nii segmentation predictions in the specified results_dir folder, as well as a .csv file (seg_overlap_metrics.csv) containing similarity metrics to ground truth (GT) for each segmentation label.
+For segmentation, testing includes saving the .nii.gz segmentation predictions in the specified results_dir folder, as well as a .csv file (seg_overlap_metrics.csv) containing similarity metrics to ground truth (GT) for each segmentation label.
 For classification, testing saves the classification report in a .csv (classification_report.csv), alongside confusion matrices.

 Inference is done for the multi-task framework, where for an input image the segmentation prediction is saved in res_dir, with the predicted condition (class_out) in the filename ("cnn-lab-" + class_out + "-" + original_filename.nii.gz).